pivotal-cf/docs-pks/monitor-etcd.hbs.md

 ### <a id="toml"></a> Create a Configuration File

-To connect a monitoring service to TKGI, you must create a configuration file for the service.
+To connect a monitoring service to {{ vars.product_short }}, you must create a configuration file for the service.
 The configuration file is written in a TOML format and consists of key-value pairs.
 After you create your configuration file, you can enter the file into the {{  vars.product }} tile to connect the service.

 To create a configuration file for your monitoring service: